-Among males, major group 5 (Skilled trades occupations) was the only major group with statistically significantly elevated asbestosis mortality during 2011-2022 PMR 172.2, 95% CI 157.6 to 187.8, with 512 deaths amongst those aged 16-74, but with no significant trend.
-(PMR for 2011-2020: 169.6, 95% CI 154.3 to 185.9, and 454 deaths.)
-This major group contains a number of more specific codes with significantly elevated PMRs, including the two of the four elevated 2-digit sub-major group codes, four of the seven highest ranking 3-digit minor group codes and nine of the thirteen highest ranking 4-digit unit codes.
+This major group showed no significant time trend.
+The group contains a number of more specific codes with significantly elevated PMRs, including the two of the four elevated 2-digit sub-major group codes, four of the seven highest ranking 3-digit minor group codes and nine of the thirteen highest ranking 4-digit unit codes.

-Six out of the remaining eight major groups have significantly lower PMRs compared to the average for all occupations, the exceptions being group 8 (Process, plant and machine operatives) and group 9 (Elementary occupations), which are not significantly elevated but do contain the only other sub groupings that are.
+Six out of the remaining eight major groups have significantly lower PMRs compared to the average for all occupations, the exceptions being group 8 (Process, plant and machine operatives) and group 9 (Elementary occupations), which are not significantly elevated but do contain the only other sub-groupings that are elevated.